-The Neural DSP quad cortex is a modeler built with some advanced algorithms and technology.
-They have been making great amplifier plug ins for a while now while quietly designing the device.
-If you have ever played one of their plug ins you know its good stuff.
+The Neural DSP quad cortex is a modeler.
+It’s built with some advanced algorithms and technology.
+They have been making great amplifier plug-ins for a while now.
+All while quietly designing the device.
+If you have ever played one of their plug-ins, you know it’s good stuff.

 - Quad Core SHARC DSP Technology

 - Built In Wi-Fi

 - Amp Capture Capabilities

 - Tons of Amp models Included